vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/service-path-patterns.md

 | Segment dependant | `/_v/segment/{yourPath}` | Your app will receive the [vtex_segment cookie](https://developers.vtex.com/docs/guides/sessions-system-overview#cookie-vtexsegment)                                                                                                                | VTEX edge will cache your service's response based on the received segment. | Retrieving information that may change depending on the segment.
 For instance, applying promotions according to the shopper's selected currency. |
 | Private           | `/_v/private/{yourPath}` | Your app will receive both the [vtex_segment](https://developers.vtex.com/docs/guides/sessions-system-overview#cookie-vtexsegment) and [vtex_session](https://developers.vtex.com/docs/guides/sessions-system-overview#cookie-vtexsession) cookies. | VTEX will not cache your service's response.                                | Retrieving information depending on the shopper identity or specific session, such as the shopper's order history or registered addresses.       |

+## Troubleshooting

+### Unavailable cookies with Cloudfront CDN

->⚠️ If your store uses Cloudfront as a CDN, the desirable cookies may not be obtained from the app’s service context.
-If this is the case, [open a ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to the VTEX support team reporting the issue, and we will make the change to Azion.
+If your store uses Cloudfront as a CDN and you encounter difficulties in obtaining the desirable cookies from the app’s service context, [open a ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to the VTEX support team reporting the issue.